Learning to Speak on Behalf of a Group: Medium Access Control for Sending a Shared Message: System model

 In our case, we can consider a fully connected graph with $\mathcal{V}=\mathcal{N}$.
 We assign weights equivalent to the probability of two sensors being active at the same time, i.e., $w_{u,v}=p_A(\{u,v\})$.
 We can then define the weight minimization as:

-As solving the communication problem is equivalent to solving a \gls{wgcp}, it is NP-hard for $A=2$.
+As solving the communication problem is equivalent to solving the \gls{wgcp}, it is NP-hard for $A=2$.
 If there are sets with non-zero probability and size $A>2$, the problem is equivalent to a \gls{whcp}, which models active sensor sets as weighted edges between two or more nodes and is also NP-hard~\cite{dinur2005hardness}.
-The reader should also note that, although the problem is equivalent to a \gls{whcp} in terms of complexity, the definition is slightly different, as some combination of strategies might result in a successful transmission even if multiple sensors choose the same move, e.g., if two nodes choose to be silent, while the third transmits.
+Although the problem is equivalent to a \gls{whcp} in terms of complexity, the definition is slightly different, as some combination of strategies might result in a successful transmission even if multiple sensors choose the same move, e.g., if two nodes choose to be silent, while the third transmits.
 The condition is then on $\xi$, as in~\eqref{eq:wgcp}, and not on the colors (i.e., the strategies) themselves. \end{proof}